Blue-Net-Reflections-LLC/voter-ai-chat/design/ga-residence-address-filter.md

 ---

-This document serves as a technical reference for both backend and frontend teams implementing the Georgia Residence Address Filter.
+This document reflects the actual implementation of the Georgia Residence Address Filter components.
+The system provides a robust, user-friendly way to filter voter records by address with smart, interdependent field filtering.